-Florida Governor Ron DeSantis and other state leaders are advocating for NASA to relocate its headquarters from Washington, D.C., to Florida’s Space Coast.
-Their proposal comes amid NASA’s ongoing search for a new headquarters location, sparking discussions on the agency’s future home.
+Florida Governor Ron DeSantis and other state leaders are advocating for NASA to move its headquarters from Washington, D.C., to Florida’s Space Coast.
+Their proposal comes as NASA considers future headquarters options amid the pending expiration of its current lease.

 NASA’s Headquarters Search